 Research and development generally imply the creation of new products and improvement of the existing ones.
 The manufacturing companies need a specified office space for creating and testing the existing one.

-In the present scenario, the R&D spaces are converted into a campus type attached with a business park.
+In the present scenario, the R&D spaces are converted into a campus-type attached to a business park.
 This space typically comprises labs, offices, testing space, and some light manufacturing space.
 The products are stored here solely for testing purposes.

 7. Data Center: